-This case is of particular interest because, unlike other cases, the vortex motions are not bounded in general.
-For some initial conditions, free vortex pair gets entrapped to a neighbourhood of the fixed vortex, and for some, they escape to infinity.
-The existence of a boundary that separates the former from the latter is explained through examples below.
-WLOG, we may assume that initial conditions for $z_1$ and $z_2$ are such that $|z_2/z_1|_{t=0}<1$ (see remark in Sec.~\ref{remark_sign_convention}).
+This case is of particular interest because, unlike other cases, the vortex motions are not bounded generally.
+For some initial conditions, free vortex pair gets entrapped to a neighbourhood of the fixed vortex, and for some they escape to infinity.
+The existence of a boundary that separates the former from the latter is explained through the examples below.
+WLOG, we may assume that initial conditions for $z_1$ and $z_2$ are such that $|z_2/z_1|_{t=0}<1$ (see remark~\ref{remark_sign_convention}).
 We shall consider two sets of circulations to illustrate the situations when the unique saddle on the $u$-axis lies in the intervals (i) $(0,1)$ and (ii) $(-1,0)$.

 Let us look at the case when the saddle point on the $u$-axis lies in $(0,1)$.
 We have considered the circulations as $\Gamma_0=1,\Gamma_1=1,\Gamma_2=-1$, so that the unique saddle is at $((\sqrt{5}-1)/2,0)\approx(0.618034,0)$.
 As explained in theorem~\ref{theorem_Mneq0_ultimatum}, separatrices [see black dashed lines in figures~\ref{fig_Mneq0_Keq1_g0_p_bounded}(a) and~\ref{fig_Mneq0_Keq1_g0_p_unbounded}(a)] divide the $(u,v)$ phase plane into three sub-regions.
 The region that contains the origin is shaded yellow.